Best Selling Colours

 Colours from the Somerset Heritage Colour Collection also ascended the top 20 chart with Old Sage Green and Cow Parsley White being the most popular.
 Grey Heron and Bullrush Green were also popular choices with Goddess Green just missing out on the chart at 21.

 The fashion for greys is here to stay with black back up at the top of the charts.
 Yew Green also made a strong return to the top 20 chart in the 2.5l and 750ml pack sizes.

 Pops of colour spring up in the smaller sizes with the bright tones of Cheddar Pink, Mudgley Mustard, Rowan Berry Red and Adonis Blue appearing as popular choices.
 It was a surprise that after the lockdowns due to the Covid-19 pandemic, more bright cheery colours weren’t used more regularly.
 The thought was that more people would want to brighten up their garden with uplifting colours to help them escape from lockdown.

 Whilst shades and hues vary, popular colours tend to be pretty constant when it comes to decorating and pleasing the eye.

 Peelable Glass Paint Top 20

-For Peelable Glass Paint the game changes radically between pack sizes with variations from 2019 to 2020.
+For Peelable Glass Paint the game changes radically between pack sizes with minor variations from 2019 to 2020 and 2021.
 The larger 750ml tins are predominantly used for shading in greenhouses, conservatories, balcony screening and commercial properties leading to a palette predominantly built with natural heritage tones.

 The top of the chart in 2020 is dominated by Bat Black, Swan White and White Witch with a variety of greys, greens and a couple of blues leading the shades.
 Goblin Green is the only coloured translucent that pops into the Top 20 for 750ml tins and is due to the fact that plants react well to the colour green, and tend to grow well under its influence.